Skip to content

 Methodology

 This calculator computes the debt-to-net-worth ratio by dividing total debt by net worth.
 Net worth is calculated as total assets minus total debt.
 The ratio expresses how much debt exists relative to the equity position.
 A higher ratio indicates greater leverage, while a lower ratio suggests a stronger equity cushion.
 The model treats all debt as equal in weight and assumes a single snapshot in time; it does not account for debt maturity dates, interest rates, asset volatility, or changes in values over time.
-Results should be interpreted alongside other financial metrics and business context.
+Results can be interpreted alongside other financial metrics and business context.

 Frequently Asked Questions